smart-on-fhir/smart-health-links/docs/spec.md

 When sharing a SHLink via QR code, the following recommendations apply:

-* Create the QR with Error Correction Level Q
+* Create the QR with Error Correction Level M
-* Include the [SMART Logo](https://demo.vaxx.link/smart-logo.svg) on a white background over the center of the QR, scaled to occupy 5-7% of the image area (inclusive of the "quiet zone" QR border).
+* Include the [SMART Logo](https://demo.vaxx.link/smart-logo.svg) on a white background over the center of the QR, scaled to occupy 5-6% of the image area (inclusive of the "quiet zone" QR border).

 ## SHL Receiving Application processes a SHLink